BarbyKelly/quizproject/README.md

 Link to the live GitHub site: [Estonia Quiz](https://barbykelly.github.io/quizproject/)

-Image from [Am I Responsive?](https://ui.dev/amiresponsive?url=https://barbykelly.github.io/quizproject/) to show how website looks on different screen sizes.
+Image of the Estonia Quiz site, from [Am I Responsive?](https://ui.dev/amiresponsive) to show how website looks on different screen sizes:

 ![Am I Responsive]()